CFGIndia20/team-38/README.md

 1. Users can update their profiles once they are logged in, and they can add their skillset and location.
 2. A task is allocated to them based on their skillset and availability.
 3. Users can also view the list of sessions conducted.
-4. Users can view the blog page which displays the top performers of the week.
+4. Users can view the blog page which displays the top performers of the week.This would give the other motivation and zeal to work harder.